| [40] |

 Proceedings of the VLDB Endowment/International Conference on

-Very Large Databases (VLDB'11), 4(11):1016-1027, 2011.
+Very Large Databases (PVLDB'11), 4(11):1016-1027, 2011.

 [ » bib | » pdf ] The evolution of the web has outpaced itself: The growing wealth of information and the increasing sophistication of interfaces necessitate automated processing.
 Web automation and extraction technologies have been overwhelmed by this very growth.